dietoff/lokalzeit/content/project/hannes.md

 #### hannes strobl / lockdown 2

-since the first shutdown in the spring of 2020, my berlin studio has developed a series of compositions in the "resonance room" of the pandemic, in particular under influence of the changed sound environment and perception. for example, in my studio in berlin/wedding (tegel flight path) there was hardly any air traffic to be heard.
+since the first shutdown in the spring of 2020, i created a series of compositions in the “resonance” of the pandemic, in particular under the influence of the changed sound environment and perception. for example, in my studio in berlin/wedding (tegel flight path) there was hardly any air traffic to be heard.

 lockdown 2 is a live concert under pandemic conditions in the showcase of the clb gallery. interested and passing people can log in with the help of a qr code and listen live.

 *composition for electric bass, live fx and ambient sound on location. hannes strobl: electric bass, live fx*